 A character vector defining the desired order of elements

-variable.
-Alternatively, use alphanumeric
+of the group.by variable.
+Alternatively, use alphanumeric to sort groups

 automatically.